DavidRodriguezTorrado/DavidRodriguezTorrado.github.io/_pages/about.md

 ---

 ### 🌍 International Research Collaboration
+- **ETH Zurich** (Switzerland), since 2024
+  *Invited Postdoctoral Researcher* and *Research collaborator* in an interdisciplinary project led by Prof. Stefan Bechtold and LL.M.
+Luka Nenadic at the *Center for Law & Economics*.
+  - Empirical research on large-scale multilingual analysis of privacy policies to assess regulatory impact following the enforcement of the New Federal Act on Data Protection (nFADP); results are available as an [arXiv preprint](https://arxiv.org/abs/2510.05860) and are currently under peer review.
 - **Escuela Politécnica Nacional** (Ecuador), since 2024
-  *Co-researcher* in an international project on the automated annotation of legal texts, in collaboration with Prof. Danny S. Guamán and Prof. José Estrada.
+  *Co-author* in an international project on the automated annotation of legal texts, in collaboration with Prof. Danny S. Guamán and Prof. José Estrada.
   - Demonstrated that GPT-4o can perform multi-label, multi-class annotation of privacy policies with performance close to 80–90% of human annotators, greatly reducing manual effort.
-  - The results are currently under review for publication ([Preprint DOI: 10.21203/rs.3.rs-5799153/v1](https://doi.org/10.21203/rs.3.rs-5799153/v1)), and the annotated corpora will be made publicly available upon acceptance of the article.
-- **ETH Zurich** (Switzerland), since 2024
-  *Research collaborator* in an interdisciplinary project led by Prof. Stefan Bechtold and LL.M.
-Luka Nenadic at the *Center for Law & Economics*.
-  - (Ongoing) Empirical research on on **large-scale multilingual analysis** of privacy policies to evaluate changes following the enforcement of the *New Federal Act on Data Protection (nFADP)*.
+  - The results have been formally published in *Artificial Intelligence and Law* Journal ([DOI: 10.1007/s10506-025-09488-0](https://doi.org/10.1007/s10506-025-09488-0)).
-- **King’s College London** (UK), since 2024
+- **King’s College London** (UK), 2024-2025
     *Visiting Ph.D. student* at the Department of Informatics, collaborating with Prof. William Seymour and Prof. Jose Such.
   - Conducted research on automated policy compliance in conversational AI systems, including the development of a framework to evaluate chatbot behaviors against organizational policies.
   - Research contributed to a joint publication currently under review.